100% Polyester - Polyester has the highest crease resistance, retains its shape, has

 Cut - This refers to the number of needles per inch on a circular knitting machine.
 A machine with 22 needles per inch produces a 22-cut fabric.
 Higher cuts equate to finer fabrics.

 CVC - Chief value cotton; used in some blends of t-shirts for a fine, smooth feel

-Dazzle - a lightweight fabric that easily allows the body to receive ventilation during physical activity.
+Dazzle - A lightweight fabric that easily allows for breathability during physical activity.
 Dazzle fabric is distinguished by the pattern of tiny holes in the weave of the material.
-Often made of synthetic fibers as well as cotton/synthetic blends, the look of dazzle wear is usually somewhat sleek and shiny.
+Often made of synthetic fibers as well as cotton/synthetic blends, the look of dazzle wear is somewhat sleek and shiny.